Ultan-Kearns/SupplementaryAI/README.md

 The sigmoidal function is a mathematical function which for this project was used to determine

 The sigmoidal function gradually increases when provided positive results and has an S shaped curve, this can be useful for training a neural network as the accuracy or similarity of data can be trained using a curve so for example, say we had a string of Chinese characters and we were looking to find out which language it was, Japanese would score fairly highly as a lot of Japanese characters are taken from the Chinese alphabet and Chinese would score highly also it is in this way by using the similarity of the language to the training data that the neural network can decipher the language.

+My reasoning for using the sigmoidal function for this neural network is that it works very will in classifying information.

 #### TANH Function